 Following are the different call types and permissions required for the call:

 A user can initiate a peer-to-peer call with your bot or invite your bot into an existing multiparty call.
-The multiparty call is not enabled yet in the Teams user interface.
+The multiparty call isn't enabled yet in the Teams user interface.

 User initiated calls to a bot are currently not supported on Teams mobile platform.

-Graph permissions are not necessary for a user to initiate a peer-to-peer call with your bot.
+Graph permissions aren't necessary for a user to initiate a peer-to-peer call with your bot.
 Additional permissions are needed for your bot to participate in a multiparty call, or for your bot to initiate a peer-to-peer call with a user.

 There are two types of signals, incoming call and in-call.
 Following are the different features of signals: